zenml-io/zenml/docs/book/developer-guide/steps-pipelines/steps-and-pipelines.md

 ## Step

 Steps are the atomic components of a ZenML pipeline.
 Each step is defined by its inputs, the logic it applies and its outputs.
-Here is a very simple example of such a step, which uses a utility function to load the Digits dataset:
+Here is a very basic example of such a step, which uses a utility function to load the Digits dataset:

 ```python